-On Linux hosts, VirtualBox accesses USB devices on Linux through the usbfs file system.
+On older Linux hosts, USB devices are accessed using the the usbfs file system.
 Therefore, the user executing VirtualBox needs read and write permission to the USB file system.
 Most distributions provide a group (e.g. usbusers) which the VirtualBox user needs to be added to.
 Also, VirtualBox can only proxy to virtual machines USB devices which are not claimed by a Linux host USB driver.
 Please refer to the Driver= entry in /proc/bus/usb/devices to see which devices are claimed.